The (Ideal) Path to Diagnosis

 ...and everything leads to laparoscopy

-Current State (2026): Modern ultrasound techniques have improved significantly in recent years for detecting certain forms of endometriosis - such as ovarian endometriomas ("chocolate cysts") and deep infiltrating endometriosis - not least due to improved image resolution.
-However, the only definitive method for clinical diagnosis of all types of endometriosis remains expert laparoscopy.
-This minimally invasive surgical procedure allows direct visualization and, if necessary, removal of lesions, making it the gold standard for accurate diagnosis.
+Current State (2026): Luckily, modern ultrasound techniques have improved significantly in recent years for detecting certain forms of endometriosis - such as ovarian endometriomas ("chocolate cysts") and deep infiltrating endometriosis - not least due to improved image resolution.
+However, the only definitive method for a clinical diagnosis of all types of endometriosis remains expert laparoscopy which yields histological samples.
+Even if called a 'minimally invasive surgical procedure', it can take its toll on the patient, but it allows direct visualization and, if necessary, the immediate removal of lesions.
+Therefore, laparascopy is currently the gold standard for an accurate diagnosis.

 As you can see from the flowchart above, endo belongs in expert hands and can only achieve a quick diagnosis there, preventing unnecessary further suffering.
 More about endo categories and the ENZIAN score can be found on the What is Endo? page.